-In honor of Black History Month, The Wharf has commissioned new window murals featuring portraits of important black figures who have made an impact on our neighborhood and on our nation.
+In 2021, in honor of Black History Month, The Wharf commissioned window murals featuring portraits of important black figures who made an impact on our neighborhood and on our nation.
 The murals were created by Southwest DC artist Shawn Perkins (@sptheplug).

 Reverend Anthony Bowen (1809-1871) was an iconic community leader in Southwest Washington, DC.
 He started the first black YMCA, was the first African-American employee of the US Patent Office, and opened his home as an underground railroad station to help enslaved persons on the route to freedom.

 In Southwest DC, within a few blocks of The Wharf, he set up a meeting house for free blacks at 7th and D Streets SW, he founded the first free public school for black children (known as the E Street School), and helped establish St. Paul A.M.E.
 Church on E St SW, where he eventually became a reverend.

 Presently, the Anthony Bowen YMCA (at 1325 W St NW) and Amidon-Bowen Elementary School (just a few blocks from The Wharf) are named after Reverend Bowen.Learn More

 Marvin Gaye (1939-1984) was a singer, songwriter, and record producer born in Washington, DC.
 He grew up just a few blocks from The Wharf in the Fairfax Apartments, now-demolished public housing, located at 1617 First Street SW, and attended Randall Junior High School at 65 I St SW.